filip2cz/filip2cz/README.md

-if you do not like Microsoft, here is Gitea mirror of this profile: [git.envs.net/filip2cz](https://git.envs.net/filip2cz)
+If you do not like Microsoft, here is Gitea mirror of this profile: [git.envs.net/filip2cz](https://git.envs.net/filip2cz)

 # About me
 - I’m Filip Komárek